ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 As an experiment I implemented all of the semantics `as a library <https://github.com/jvanbruegge/Megarecord>`_, this would mean that the only changes to the compiler would be syntactic sugar (also see the `motivation example <https://github.com/jvanbruegge/Megarecord/blob/master/app/Main.hs>`_).
 This approach would work and would even allow users that are not satisfied with the semantics of the standard rows/records to use ``RebindableSyntax`` to use their own, but the big problem is compile times.
 For type equality it is required that the type level data structure that represents the row has a "normal form", so that ``forall orig label type.
 Has label type orig => Insert label type (Delete label (orig)) === orig``.
 The data structure also has to act like a ``Map Symbol [k]``.
 Originally I wanted to use a type-level red-black tree for this, but a binary search tree does not have such a normal form, so I had to use a sorted cons list.
 This means the type families used to implement lookup etc have to do ``O(n)`` expansions and not ``O(log(n))``.

+As a performance optimization it would be possible to built a type level ``Map`` kind into the compiler with builtin type families for insertion/lookup/etc, that are optimized.
+One important aspect would be that this Map implements type equality such that the property in the first alternative about deletion and insertion still holds.

 The other alternative is obviously doing nothing.

 Unresolved Questions